shazadulalam/shazadulalam/README.md

 - 🧞 I'm a Tech-Enthusiast and like to read blogs about new technologies.
 - 🔭 I’m currently working on building an analytics platform using OpenAI.
-- 👯 I’m looking to collaborate with Data Science, data analytics, and AI-related projects.
+- 👯 I want to collaborate with Data Science, data analytics, data engineering, and AI-related projects.
 - ⚡ Fun fact: I love Sports, especially Football, Billiards.
 <br>